jantman/blog/content/2011/08/linux-memory-usage-and-disk-caching.md

 Tags: linux, memory, rsyslog, syslog
 Slug: linux-memory-usage-and-disk-caching

-I recently added some [Cacti][]-based graphing to a number of Linux-based servers prior to rolling out a new service.
-When I was looking over the performance graphs of the initial testing, I noticed that memory usage on our [rsyslog][] server was near 98%.
+I recently added some [Cacti](http://www.cacti.net)-based graphing to a number of Linux-based servers prior to rolling out a new service.
+When I was looking over the performance graphs of the initial testing, I noticed that memory usage on our [rsyslog](http://www.rsyslog.com) server was near 98%.
 Looking at `top(1)`, I saw numbers that agreed, though processor usage was around 99% idle, and no process appeared to be using more than 1% of memory.
 It took me a minute or two to open my eyes and see past the panic of memory usage, and finally look at the complete output from `free(1)`:

 ~~~~{.bash}
              total       used       free     shared    buffers     cached